An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: Evaluations

-Figure~\ref{fig-prior-WDE} shows the normalized WDE according to different numbers of entries in the main table.
-As illustrated in both figures, WDEs decrease as the number of entries increases.
-When a relatively small table is adopted, the number of WDEs exceeds that in the baseline due to the frequent evictions of newly inserted entries in a full table.
-Moreover, WDEs decrease sharply from 2048 entries without prior knowledge, as shown in Figure~\ref{fig-prior-WDE}(a).

-On the other hand, the prior knowledge method with 256 entries provides a result equivalent to the method without prior knowledge and with 2048 entries, as shown in Figure~\ref{fig-prior-WDE}(b).
+Figures~\ref{fig-prior-WDE}(a) and (b) show the normalized WDE regarding different numbers of entries in the main table.
+Both figures show that WDEs generally decrease as the number of entries increases.
+In particular, as shown in Figure~\ref{fig-prior-WDE}(a), while the number of WDEs exceeds that in the baseline when the number of entries is fewer than 256, the number decreases sharply from 2048 entries.
+This is because the small-size table cannot be trained due to frequent entry replacement on the main table.
+On the other hand, as shown in Figure~\ref{fig-prior-WDE}(b), the 256-entry main table with prior knowledge yields a result equivalent to that of the 2048-entry table without prior knowledge.
 In other words, the proposed method yields an eightfold increase in the efficiency of the WDE mitigation performance.

-Figure~\ref{fig-prior-mt} presents the average normalized WDE and the capacity required for the main table.
-As shown in the figure, the normalized WDE is 95\% lower than the case without prior knowledge at 256 entries.
-Furthermore, the capacity of the main table significantly increases from 512 entries; hence, 256 entries can be selected as an appropriate number of entries in the main table considering the trade-off between the performance and the area.
-In summary, from this subsection, the number of entries in the main table is fixed at $N_{mt}=$256.
+Figure~\ref{fig-prior-WDE}(c) presents the average normalized WDE and the capacity required for the main table, and the probabilistic insertion scheme discussed in Section~\ref{S3.2.1} is already adopted for both configurations.
+As shown in Figure~\ref{fig-prior-WDE}(c), the normalized WDE is \textbf{95\%} lower than the case without prior knowledge at 256 entries.
+Furthermore, the main table's capacity significantly increases from 512 entries; hence, 256 entries can be selected as an appropriate number of entries in the main table, considering the trade-off between the performance and the area.
+In summary, from this subsection, the number of entries in the main table is fixed as \textbf{$N_{mt}=$256}.